CarlosLmB/CarlosLmb/README.md

-<h1 align="center">Hi 👋, I'm Carlos Cordero</h1>
+<h1 align="left">Hi 👋, I'm Carlos Cordero</h1>
-<h3 align="center">A passionate Full-stack developer with a background in technical recruitment, offering a unique dual perspective to the tech industry</h3>
+<h3 align="left">A passionate Full-stack developer with a background in technical recruitment, offering a unique dual perspective to the tech industry</h3>

 I'm a motivated and agile developer with a solid foundation in building end-to-end web applications.
 My expertise has been forged through **hands-on projects** and **open-source contributions**, specializing in transforming complex challenges into **scalable and efficient technical solutions**.